adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 ## make\:event

 Create a new event class.
-Event classes provide end-to-end type safety without defining explicit types.
+By default, events are stored inside the `app/events` directory and each class represents a single event.

 - Form: `NA`
 - Suffix: `NA`
 - Class name example: `OrderShipped`
 - File name example: `order_shipped.ts`
-- Recommendation: You must name events in the past tense and not apply any suffix.
-For example, `OrderShipped`, `UserRegistered`, and `EmailVerified`.
+- Recommendation: You must name your events around the lifecycle of an action.
+For example: `MailSending`, `MailSent`, `RequestCompleted` and so on.

 ```sh
 node ace make:event orderShipped